NITISH-9851KUMAR/Java_Program/README.md

 📌 About This Repository

-This repository contains all the programs, notes, and practice exercises I write while learning Java programming.
+This repository contains all the basics, advance programs I write while learning Java programming.
 My goal is to understand Java concepts from basics to advanced through hands-on coding.

 🎯 Learning Goals